-The Negroni sbagliato is a spin on the classic cocktail using sparkling wine instead of gin.
-It’s bitter, sweet, and bubbly all at once: an improvement on the original!
+The Negroni Sbagliato is a spin on the classic cocktail using Prosecco instead of gin.
+It’s bitter, sweet, bubbly…and better than the original.

-If you love a Negroni, you’ll love this cocktail.
-And if you don’t love a Negroni…you’ll love it too!
-Meet the Negroni sbagliato, a “mixed up” version of the classic cocktail using sparkling wine instead of gin.
+If you love a Negroni, you’ll love this twist on the original.
+Not a Negroni fan?
+You’ll love it too!
+Meet the Negroni Sbagliato, a mixed up version of the classic cocktail using sparkling wine instead of gin.
 The lightly sweet Prosecco against the bitter Campari and sweet vermouth makes for a better balanced flavor than with gin.
-Personally I prefer Negroni spin-offs to the real thing: and this one’s my favorite.
-(Who can’t resist a little bubbly!)
+This Negroni spin-off has gone from relatively unknown to trending recently, and for good reason.
+(Who can resist a little bubbly?)

-The Negroni sbagliato is a spin-off on the classic Negroni, a 1920’s Italian cocktail that’s equal parts gin, Campari and sweet vermouth.
-The sbagliato version, “mistaken” or “incorrect” in Italian, trades sparkling wine for the gin.
-It’s a modern spin and was invented in the 1980’s in Milan!
+The Negroni Sbagliato is a Negroni with Prosecco.
+It’s a spin-off on the classic Negroni, a 1920’s Italian cocktail that’s equal parts gin, Campari, and sweet vermouth.
+The Sbagliato version, which translates to “mistaken” or “incorrect” in Italian, trades Prosecco for the gin.
+It’s a modern spin and was invented in the 1980’s in Milan.

 The drink’s lore says that the owner of a bar called Bar Basso was making a Negroni, and mistakenly reached for a bottle of Prosecco instead of gin.
-You can still get a Negroni sbagliato at Bar Basso if you’re ever in Milan (life goals).
-Here’s what’s in a Negroni sbagliato:
+You can still get a Negroni Sbagliato at Bar Basso if you’re ever in Milan (life goals).
+How to pronounce sbagliato?
+It’s pronounced spal-yacht-oh.
+The ingredients in a Negroni Sbagliato are:

 - Sweet vermouth

 - Sparkling wine: Prosecco, champagne, or another variety